 2020 changed the way businesses operate overnight, and customer service is no exception.
-As we approach the start of a new year, it’s time to rethink your customer service strategy and capture the latest trends that will work for your business.
+In order to keep up your support in these challenging times, you need to rethink your customer service strategy and capture the latest trends that will work for your business.

 Customer Service Trends to Watch for in 2021